 Shaxi (Sha-Shi), Along The Tea Horse Trade Route

-The peaceful pedestrian streets and earthy undertones in a sleepy Shaxi town was the perfect kind of balance we were seeking for.
-Unhurried life in a steady pace so we can take in the surroundings and have enough footpath to walk on.
+The peaceful pedestrian streets and earthy undertones in a sleepy Shaxi town was the perfect kind of balance we were seeking.
+Unhurried life in a steady pace so we can take in the surroundings and have enough footpath to walk on, just the right balance on our mission to find of the beaten path destinations in China.
 On our third day we used the Didi booking app, China's Uber version for a shared cab to Shaxi and it turned out way cheaper than other transport options.

 I have always found my way to appear at the crossroads of the Silk Route.
 Little did I know that the “Tea and Horse Caravan Road” of Southwest China is less well known than the famous Silk Road.
 It begins from Sichuan and Yunnan provinces in Southwest China, runs along the eastern foothills of the Hengduan Mountains.